PKaragyaurova/TodoList/README.md

 This app is created using React and Vite template.
 It presents a list of to-dos, which are received vie request from external API in JSON format.
 Two react hooks are used - useState and useEffect.
+You can change the text decoration (strike through) by clicking on the item.

 How to run the app on your computer
    1. Download the project ZIP file